 Beginning with an overview of late medieval theology, especially of those flashpoints that elicited increasing debate and dissent, the seminar addresses significant features of Reformation thought on the European continent during the 16th century.
 Also cross-listed as THEO9405.

-HIST9407 Christianity in the United States (4 hours)
+HIST9407 Christianity in the United States: From the Pilgrims to the Present (4 hours)